-One way to obtain the result is by first proving $\log J_f\in \mathrm{BMO}_{loc}(\Omega)$ and then using the identity $\mathrm{BMO}(\Omega)=\mathrm{BMO}_{loc}(\Omega)$.
+One way to obtain the result is by first proving that $\log J_f$ belongs to some \emph{local} BMO space $\mathrm{BMO}_{loc}(\Omega)$ and then using the identity $\mathrm{BMO}(\Omega)=\mathrm{BMO}_{loc}(\Omega)$.
 This is the approach which we pursue here.
-In the case of the sub-Riemannian distance $d_s$, the equality of $\mathrm{BMO}$ and $\mathrm{BMO}_{loc}$ goes back to work of S.\ Buckley and O.\ Maasalo \cite{MR1749313,Maasalo2008}.
+In the case of the sub-Riemannian distance $d_s$, the equality of $\mathrm{BMO}$ and $\mathrm{BMO}_{loc}$ goes back to work of S.\ Buckley and O.\ Maasalo \cite{MR1749313,maas}.
 We employ results by S.\ Staples \cite{staples} in order to deduce the corresponding identity for the Kor\'{a}nyi distance $d_{\mathbb{H}^1}$ in place of $d_s$.
-This result does not follow directly from \cite{MR1749313,Maasalo2008} since $d_{\mathbb{H}^1}$ is not geodesic.
+To be precise, Staples' result is used to establish the following. \begin{thm} For every open set $\Omega \subset \Hei$,